nathanspecht/fedup/README.md

 ### Phase 2: Flux Architecture, Add Feeds to Collections, Save Articles (3.5 days)

-In Phase 2 I will being to add organization to articles and feeds.
+In Phase 2 I will begin to add organization to articles and feeds.
 Feeds from various sites will be stored in the database (by their url and title).
 An article will not be saved to the database unless a user saves it.
 Articles are saved to the database one time and associated with users through saves.
 When a user clicks the link to save an article for later, it will be saved to the database only